Tonight (Blondie song)

-"Tonight" is a song by the American rock band Blondie featuring Laurie Anderson, written by Charli XCX and Andrew Armstrong, produced by John Congleton and mixed by Chris Sheldon.
+"Tonight" is a song by American rock band Blondie featuring American musician Laurie Anderson.
+It was written by Charli XCX and Andrew Armstrong, produced by John Congleton and mixed by Chris Sheldon.

 It was released as a special 1000 copies limited edition one-sided 7" promotional single, sold exclusively at Blondie's pop up shop at the Camden Market.
 It has also appeared as a hidden track after "Fragments" on the CD edition of the Pollinator album.